m50d/m50d.github.com/_posts/2013-01-16-generic-contexts.markdown

       photoMetadataAnalytics <- performAnalytics(tweetPhotoMetadatas)
       ...

-This is an improvement, but it still looks a bit cumbersome.
+This is an improvement, but it still feels a bit cumbersome.
+Can you do better?
+(I don't even know a way to do it in scalaz or Haskell, so examples you've found on the internet are fine).
+Answers on a pull request!